sodiq-code/aegis/docs/architecture.md

 - **Policy Engine**: Deterministic policy enforcement.
 Reads on-chain policy parameters from PolicyRegistry and constrains the AI agent's actions within those bounds.
 If the AI agent recommends an action that exceeds policy limits (e.g., rebalance exceeds maxDrawdownBps), the Policy Engine blocks it and logs the violation.
 This is the critical safety layer that makes the AI agent trustworthy -- it cannot exceed its mandate.
 - **SolvencyAttestor**: Computes the Merkle root of solvency and publishes it on-chain via the SolvencyRoot contract.
 The solvency proof asserts that total collateral exceeds total liabilities by a stated margin (surplusBps), without revealing the individual position amounts.

 **Key invariant**: All position data stays inside the TEE.
 Only aggregate commitments (Merkle roots) and policy-compliant actions leave the TEE.
-FCC attestation (verified by Flare's `FlareTeeManager`) proves the correct code ran; the Aegis contracts trust the VERIFIER role rather than re-verifying the attestation quote on-chain.
+FCC attestation proves the correct code ran.

 ### Layer 4 -- Cross-Chain Execution (PMW)